 Departments / Divisions

 - Sparrow Hospital / Emergency Medicine (2002)

-- Oregon Health & Sciences University Hospital / Emergency Medicine (2004)
+- Oregon Health and Sciences University Hospital / Emergency Medicine (2004)

 - American Board of Emergency Medicine / Emergency Medical Services (2013)